-For crowns and other restorations, Meadows Dental Group partners with a reputable dental lab near Denver.
+For crowns and other restorations, Meadows Dental Group by Espire partners with a reputable dental lab near Denver.
 We often refer patients directly to a tech at the lab so they can review the size, shape, and color of the restoration in order to ensure that it meets their needs and goals.

 The price tag for dental implants in Lone Tree, CO can vary significantly based on several factors:

 - Number of implants being placed